German Naval Intelligence Service: Central Office

-Naval Intelligence realized that mere changes to codes would not be enough, and set of a fundamental process that resulted in profound changes in the organisation and operations of the naval intelligence service in Germany and hastened the introduction of the Enigma Cipher Machine.
+Naval Intelligence realized that mere changes to codes would not be enough, and set off a fundamental process that resulted in profound changes in the organisation and operations of the naval intelligence service in Germany and hastened the introduction of the Enigma Cipher Machine.

 From 1921 to 1925, the service was temporarily moved to the Naval Academy in Flensburg-Mürwik, as the News Department (MNA) of the Imperial Navy.
 While at the Naval Academy, the service did not undertake any radio reconnaissance, but radio metrology, direction finding and signal training.
 The News Department was led by: